When Should You Be Concerned About Your Older Parents?

 Is the house clean and well-kept?
 Can you see any differences in your loved one’s housekeeping skills?
 A house that is more messy than usual could indicate that a person is having difficulty keeping up with household chores, whether because of physical limitations, cognitive decline, or mental health struggles like depression.

-Similarly, take a look at the fridge and cabinets - do they have enough nutritious food?
-If not, they could be having trouble getting to the grocery store or keeping track of what’s in the house and remembering to eat.
+Similarly, take a look at the fridge and cabinets — do they have enough nutritious food?
+If not, they could be having trouble getting to the grocery store, keeping track of what’s in the house, or remembering to eat.

 Check in on appetite and sleep

 Are they eating more or less than usual?
 Changes in appetite could be a sign of a physical or mental health concern.
-Asking about some recent meals they’ve cooked for themselves, in addition to seeing what food is in the house, will give you information about nutrition, self-sufficiency, and potentially mood.
+Asking about some recent meals they’ve cooked for themselves and seeing what food is in the house will give you information about nutrition, self-sufficiency, and potentially their mood.

 Ask about social events